 What holiday (or holidays) are you celebrating in December?
-There are plenty of classroom activities that can you do with your students regardless of whether they typically celebrate Christmas, Hanukkah, Kwanzaa, more than one holiday, or nothing at all.
+There are plenty of winter holiday classroom activities that can you do with your students regardless of whether they typically celebrate Christmas, Hanukkah, Kwanzaa, more than one holiday, or nothing at all.

 1. Holiday Crafts for the Classroom (Grades K–8)

 - Making snowpeople out of cotton balls (and other supplies)

-- Making snowflakes out of popsicle sticks or paper (as seen below)
+- Making snowflakes out of popsicle sticks or paper

-- Designing their own holiday ornaments
+- Designing holiday ornaments

-3. Create Holiday Cards
+4. Create Holiday Cards (All Grades)

 It’s time for your students to get creative!
 Have them create holiday cards for their loved ones—their parents or guardians, family members, or close friends—using construction paper, glue, glitter, markers, and any holiday decorations you can find.

-4. Make a Multicultural Calendar
+5. Make a Multicultural Calendar (Grades 6 and up)

-For this activity, download the printable PDF below.
+For this middle school activity, download the printable PDF below.
 Students will research the traditions of different cultures and create a multicultural calendar.
 You will need to divide your students into groups, with each one assigned to a specific culture they would like to learn more about.
 They will then choose a month where at least one holiday is celebrated in that culture, research those holidays, and complete the assignment below.

-5. Collect Food Donations
+6. Collect Food Donations (All Grades)

-6. Keep It Traditional With Gingerbread-House Making
+7. Keep It Traditional With Gingerbread-House Making (All Grades)

 For this activity, Katie Risolo Radovich, a first-grade teacher at the Diocese of Rockville Centre in Long Island, New York, explains that she spends a few days collecting milk cartons from her lunchroom and then washes them out so they can be used to build gingerbread houses.
 This is a great way to foster student collaboration (social-emotional learning!) and get your students to be creative.
 Radovich says:

 We have white icing and graham crackers to help give the milk cartons a gingerbread house look.
 Then, the students get to work with decorating.
-They use all kinds of candy and snacks--peppermints, marshmallows, pretzels, M&Ms, Skittles, gum drops, and so on.
+They use all kinds of candy and snacks—peppermints, marshmallows, pretzels, M&Ms, Skittles, gum drops, and so on.
 It is a great way to bring families into the school to build that home-school connection and to celebrate the holidays.
 We do this the day before break starts as a wonderful send-off!

 Another option is to decorate gingerbread cookies!
 You can invite parents into the classroom to participate and read a holiday book aloud.

-7. Have a Classroom Holiday Celebration!
+8. Have a Classroom Holiday Celebration!
+(All Grades)

 Download the activity below and have your students write a version of the famous poem “’Twas the Night Before Christmas.”
 When the poem was written in the early 1800s, the details in the poem (sugar plums, stockings, nightcaps, chimneys) were all modern.
 Have them update the poem to align with the technological advances and societal shifts that have taken place since then.

-9. Decorate the Classroom
+10. Decorate the Classroom (All Grades)

-10. "Warm World Wishes” Writing Assignment
+11. “Warm World Wishes” Writing Assignment (All Grades)

-11. Polar Express Party
+12. Polar Express Party (Grades K–5)

 Consider winter holiday activities for elementary students related to the book The Polar Express and/or the 2004 movie!
 You can have your students participate in a Polar Express pajama party, where the week before winter break, they (and the staff) come to school in their pajamas.
 The teacher can read the book to the class (or the students can read it themselves, depending on their age) and then watch the movie in the classroom or the auditorium.
 You can even serve hot chocolate and cookies.
 If you want, consider assigning students to complete a writing piece explaining what they would do and where they would go if they had an opportunity to travel on the Polar Express.

-12. Play Holiday Word Games
+13. Play Holiday Word Games (Grades 6 and up)

-Just as this teacher did in his classroom, you can also use holiday-related phrases to play fun holiday word games.
+Use holiday-related phrases to play fun holiday word games.
 See how many words students can make out of the phrase “Happy Holidays” (or another word or phrase related to the holidays or a specific winter holiday).
 Turn this into a competition by dividing your students into groups and seeing who can come up with the most words!

-Share Your Favorite Christmas, Hanukkah, and Kwanzaa Classroom Activities
+Share Your Favorite Holiday Classroom Activities